Reverse OTP: free authentication with SMS

 Data security is a concern for many customers.
 To satisfy this need for reliability and gain a competitive edge, many solutions implement two-factor authentication (2FA), often via a SMS OTP.
 But implementing 2FA is costly, and each message sent is billed.
 But there's a way to guarantee strong authentication without the OTP messages costing you a single penny.
 Find out how to set up a free SMS OTP in this article.

 Yes, you read that right, you can set up a free two-factor authentication solution.
 How do you do it?
 By using OTP (One Time Password) technology in reverse.
 With this technique, you yourself generate the code in your application for your customer to send to a dedicated virtual number.
-You are both the sender of the token and the recipient of the SMS message.
-And by having your customer send the message, you don't have to pay SMS.
+You are both the sender of the token and the recipient of the SMS.
+And by having your customer send the message, you don't pay for the SMS.
 Still unclear?
 Follow the guide.

 SMS OTP: how does it work?

-On the platform or API side, the SMS OTP is routed with ultra-priority to ensure timely delivery of the temporary code it contains (an average lifetime of 1 minute).
-Applications, banks and platforms make massive use of SMS tokens for two-factor authentication (2FA) authentication to validate account creation, transactions or password resets.
+On the platform or API side, the SMS OTP is routed on an ultra-priority basis to ensure the timely delivery of the temporary code it contains (an average lifetime of 1 minute).
+Applications, banks and platforms make massive use of SMS tokens for two-factor authentication (2FA) authentication to validate the creation of an account, a transaction or a password reset.

-Often used by banks through 3D-secure, this method ensures that the author of the request is in possession of two distinct identification factors (a code that he knows and an object that he owns.
+Often used by banks through 3D-secure, this method ensures that the person making the request is in possession of two distinct identification factors (a code they know and an object they own).

 Reminder: what is the 2FA?

 2FA, or two-factor authentication, is an additional layer of security used to verify a user's identity.
-After entering their user ID and password, the user is prompted to provide a second form of identification from a separate device, such as their smartphone.
+After entering their login and password, users are prompted to provide a second form of identification from a separate device, such as their smartphone.
 This second factor can be materialized by a token or a text message sent to the user's phone.

 High priority, an indispensable element of SMS OTP

-The SMS OTP must be sent over a dedicated, high-priority channel, via short numbers dedicated to this type of traffic SMS.
-Sending the code enables the originator of the transaction to receive it quickly.
+SMS OTP must be sent via a dedicated, high-priority channel, using short numbers dedicated to this type of SMS traffic.
+Sending an OTP SMS enables the transaction's originator to receive the code quickly.
 The aim is to significantly increase data security without impacting the abandonment rate.

 This process of sending SMS OTP also enables us to retrieve a new piece of validated data from the user at registration: their telephone number, which will be useful throughout the life of the customer relationship.